-Name of En tity Receiving Records:
+Name of E ntity Receiving Records:

-Authorized Representative:
+Authorized d Representative:

 Activity or research being conducted which necessitates the disclosure of records:

-be disclosed:
+Records to be disclosed:

-Personally dentifiable information contained in disclosed records:
+Personally videntifiable information contained in disclosed records:

+Initials

 I acknowledge that the records being released to me contain personally identifiable information regarding a student of the school district.

-I agree, as a representative of that this information will not be re-disclosed.
-I further agree, as a representative of that this information will be destroyed on or before The method of destruction will be: I am an authorized representative of: of the entity, I agree to abide by the terms and conditions set forth in this
+I agree, as a representative of

+I further agree, as a representative of that this information will be destroyed on or before that this method of destruction will be:

+I certify that I am an authorized representative of: On behalf of the entity, I agree to abide by the terms and conditions set forth in this agreement.
-Signature